Leadership Certificate Program

 In the LCP, GC students learn about the principles and practices of effective leadership through the study of leadership topics and models, the acquisition of hands-on leadership experience and the process of intentional personal reflection.

 - improve their understanding of important leadership concepts

 - develop valuable leadership skills

 - gain direct leadership experience by participating in courses, workshops, discussions, retreats, service projects, presentations and conferences

 Members who successfully complete the program will receive a certificate at a closing ceremony held at an end-of-the-year GC Leadership Programs recognition ceremony and a medallion to be worn at graduation.

 The LCP is a year-long program experience, completed by students as a cohort.
-Students interested in participating in the LCP must gain acceptance to the program through an application process.
-Students from all disciplines are invited to apply, and they may do so at any time during the academic year prior to the application deadline.
+Students interested in participating must gain acceptance to the program through an application process.
+Students from all disciplines are invited to apply and they may do so at any time during the academic year prior to the application deadline.

 - have a minimum GPA of 3.0

-- be able to take LEAD 2010: Principles of Leadership during the fall semester of their participation (Tuesdays and Thursdays, 11am-12:15pm, 3 credit hours)
+- be able to take LEAD 2010: Principles of Leadership I during the fall semester of their participation (Tuesdays and Thursdays, 11am-12:15pm, 3 credit hours)

-- be able to take LEAD 2020: Leadership Practicum during the spring semester of their participation (Tuesdays and Thursdays, 11am-12:15pm, 3 credit hours)
+- be able to take LEAD 2011: Principles of Leadership II during the spring semester of their participation (Tuesdays and Thursdays, 11am-12:15pm, 3 credit hours)

 John W. Bowen, Coordinator of Leadership Programs